 You will be entitled to a refund of premium less our administration charge and a charge by your insurer for the time your insurance cover was in place.

-Please contact us in writing or by e-mail should you want to exercise your right to cancel.
+Please contact us should you want to exercise your right to cancel.

 REFUND PROCEDURES (outside of cancellation rights)

-Where you cancel your personal insurance outside of the 14 day cancellation period or where you cancel your commercial policy at any time, we reserve the right to charge for our time in providing you with advice and for the administration costs involved.
-This results in us retaining our original commission and fees.
+Where you cancel your personal insurance outside of the 14 day cancellation period or where you cancel your commercial policy at any time, we will retain any fee charged in addition to 15% of the initial premium

 For some insurance contracts, insurers will not provide refunds for mid term cancellation of cover.
 We will advise you of this if it affects you.